ClaudiaBehnke86/TournamentCalculator/docs/source/tutorial.rst

     Selection to add participants

-One can select the following age categories:
+One can select the following age divisions:

 .. _age_sel:
 .. figure:: pictures/age_sel.png